cosmos/ibc/ibc/2_IBC_DESIGN_PRINCIPLES.md

 ### Automatability

-The "users", or "actors", in IBC — who initiate connections, create channels, send packets, report Byzantine fraud, etc. — may be but need not be human.
+The "users", or "actors", in IBC — who initiate connections, create channels, send packets, report Byzantine fraud, etc. — may be, but need not be, human.
 Modules, smart contracts, and automated off-chain processes can make use of the protocol (subject to e.g. gas costs to charge for computation) and take actions on their own or in concert.
 Complex interactions across multiple chains (such as the three-step connection opening handshake or multi-hop token transfers) are designed such that all but the single initiating action can be abstracted away from the user.
 Eventually, it may be possible to automatically spin up a new blockchain (modulo physical infrastructure provisioning), start IBC connections, and make use of the new chain's state machine & throughput entirely automatically.

 ## Modularity